Finance - Master of Science (MSc)

 Interest in Mathematics

-Note that courses in financial mathematics and mathematics, which are an integral part of the MSc Finance, are on the level of mathematics programs.
-Applicants should therefore have a genuine interest in mathematics.
+Note that courses in financial mathematics and mathematics, which are an integral part of two out of three specializations of the MSc Finance, are on the level of mathematics programs.
+Applicants interested in these two specializations (Actuarial Science and Financial Mathematics) should therefore have a genuine interest in mathematics.
+Applicants interested in the specialization Financial Economics should note that the specialization is still fairly quantitative compared to many other Finance programs.

 If you are in doubt whether you meet the requirements, beginning from October 1st each year, you can send us an email with only your transcript of records for a preliminary check.
 Please try not to send attachments larger than 2 MB.